hybridmulticloud/resume-api/README.md

-# resume-api
-# Cloud Resume Challenge – Visitor Counter API
+# ☁️ Cloud Resume Challenge – Visitor Counter API

-This is the backend code for the **Cloud Resume Challenge**, specifically the **API and database layer** that tracks how many people have viewed the resume website.

-It’s built using 100% serverless AWS services — no servers, no containers, just clean and simple cloud-native infrastructure.
+Welcome!
+This repository contains the backend code for my https://hybridmulti.cloud/ project — a serverless visitor counter API built on AWS.

+It leverages **Lambda**, **API Gateway**, and **DynamoDB** to count and return the number of visitors to my resume website in real time.

 ---

 ## 📦 What This Code Does

-Every time someone visits the website, this Python function is triggered by an HTTP API call.
-It talks to DynamoDB and increments a counter by 1.
-The new count is then returned as a JSON response.
+When someone visits my website, this Lambda function is triggered via an API Gateway endpoint.
+It connects to DynamoDB, increments a counter, and returns the updated count to the frontend.

+This is part of the challenge’s goal to demonstrate hands-on experience with real cloud infrastructure — including infrastructure as code, CI/CD, and serverless development.

 ---

-## ⚙️ How It Works
+## ⚙️ Tech Stack

-- **AWS Lambda**: Runs the Python function
+- **AWS Lambda** – Runs the Python function
-- **Amazon DynamoDB**: Stores the visit count (`visits`)
+- **Amazon DynamoDB** – Stores the visitor count
-- **API Gateway (HTTP API)**: Exposes the Lambda to the web as a RESTful POST endpoint
+- **API Gateway (HTTP API)** – Exposes the API to the web
+- **Python 3.x** – Used for the backend logic (`boto3` SDK)
+- **GitHub** – Source control and CI/CD
+- **GitHub Actions** – Automates deployment (coming soon)

 ---